stuartshay/azure-policy/README.md

 This repository contains a complete Azure Policy management platform with:

-# Azure Policy Management Project

-A comprehensive Azure Policy management solution that provides custom policy definitions, infrastructure automation, and Azure Functions for policy processing.
-This project demonstrates enterprise-grade governance with Infrastructure as Code (IaC) and GitOps practices.

-## 🏗️ Project Overview

-This repository contains a complete Azure Policy management platform with:

 - **Custom Azure Policy Definitions**: Governance rules for resource naming conventions and compliance
 - **Infrastructure as Code**: Terraform modules for deploying Azure resources with best practices
 - **Azure Functions**: Python-based functions for policy processing and automation